karimBg/proBot/data/nlu.md

 - i'm looking for internship opportunity at your firm
 - what are the available project for internship
 - i'm a student and looking for an internship
+- I'm looking for an internship
+- internship

 ## intent:inform_degree
 - actually i have  a [master](degree) in mobile developement